-The most relevant regulatory step by the Mexican Healthcare Regulatory Agency (COFEPRIS) in the digitisation related to the healthcare sector was the publication of their Guidelines for Digital Advertisement (Official Communication No. CAS/1/OR/22/2014) by 2014.
+The most relevant regulatory step by the Mexican Healthcare Regulatory Agency (COFEPRIS) in digitisation related to the healthcare sector was the publication of their Guidelines for Digital Advertisement (Official Communication No. CAS/1/0R/22/2014) by 2014.
 These guidelines provided some basic concepts and proceedings related to digital advertisements.
-However, COFEPRIS revoked the Guidelines on 25 June 2019 because they were published on the COFEPRIS website instead of an official gazette.
+However, COFEPRIS revoked the Guidelines on 25 June 2019 because they were published on the COFEPRIS website instead of in the Official Gazette.